MariusReik/AI_Personalized_Movie_Recommendation_System/README.md

 - **Advanced Recommendation Algorithms**: Explore neural collaborative filtering or deep learning models.
 - **Enhanced API Integration**: Integrate real-time rating and review updates.
 - **User Profile Management**: Allow users to create accounts and save preferences.

----

-This README provides a clear plan, setup guidance, and step-by-step explanation of how the personalized movie recommendation system works.
-With the included API integration, the project is well-positioned to access accurate movie metadata, enhancing the recommendation system’s quality and user experience.